Justin-Lund/PS-Remote-Support/README.md

 * See who's currently logged on to a computer

-* Find computer information *(Displays information about a remote PC, including the last reboot time)*
+* Find computer information

+*(Displays information about a remote PC, including the last reboot time)*

 * Ping a device

+*(Displays a sub-menu after pinging, with options to copy the results, connect to that computer via CMRC, or use any of the other computer-based options)*

 * Get a list of all installed programs
 * Access a computer's filesystem